A Fueter operator for 3/2-spinors: Preliminaries

 consists of the integrable almost complex structures on $M$ that are K\"ahler with respect to the metric $g$.
 When the Riemannian metric is fixed we drop the reference to the metric for brevity of the notation.
-Hence for any orthonormal basis $u_1,u_2,u_3$ of $\mathbf{R}^3$, the triple $(I',J',K')$ with give a hyperk\"ahler structure on $(M,g)$ equivalent to the original one (obtained by a rotation).
-If we drop the oriented condition, we need to consider the triple $(I',J',-K')$.
+Hence for any oriented orthonormal basis $u_1,u_2,u_3$ of $\mathbf{R}^3$, the triple $(I',J',K')$ with give a hyperk\"ahler structure on $(M,g)$ equivalent to the original one (obtained by a rotation).

 The most basic examples of a hyperk\"ahler manifolds are quaternionic vector spaces, including $\slashed{S}$ or $\textup{End}(E,\slashed{S})$ where $E$ is a hermitian vector space.
 One obtains more such examples via hyperk\"ahler quotients.